 This unique partnership for the provision of fire protection services between the communities of Hiawatha First Nation and the Township of Otonabee-South Monaghan is a model supported by Enbridge.
 The Fire Department, with 90 staff members, serves a population of approximately 8,000 residents providing protection from fire, life-threatening emergencies and dangerous conditions through education, prevention, rescue, suppression and basic life support services.

 “We are pleased to once again support the safety initiatives of the fire department in Hiawatha First Nation,” said Jeff Paetz, Director, Enbridge’s Eastern Region Operations.
 “The safety of the community is a priority we share with Hiawatha First Nation.
-The purchase of this communications equipment will help ensure that first responders are properly protected and equipped in an emergency, enabling them to maintain the safety and welfare of the community.”
+The purchase of this communications equipment and Rapid Intervention Team Kit will help ensure that first responders are properly protected and equipped in an emergency, enabling them to maintain the safety and welfare of the community.”

 The Enbridge Safe Community Program provides financial support to first responders and safety driven organizations so they can acquire new equipment, obtain professional training and deliver educational programs.
 The initiative has provided funding to organizations across North America since its inception in 2002.
 Through investments in partnerships and human capital, Enbridge supports organizations that contribute to the economic, environmental and social well-being of communities near its operations.